What is the essay writing process?

 Now that you’ve done plenty of research and have prepared excellent notes, it’s time that you put pen to paper (or fingers to computer keys).
 We’ve outlined five areas below that might be useful for you to consider during the writing process of an academic essay.
-It’s important that you try to follow a process such as this at least at first as this will help to limit the amount of time you’ll need to spend proofreading, as is outlined in Lesson 4.
+It’s important that you try to follow a process such as this at least at first as this will help to limit the amount of time you’ll need to spend proofreading, as is outlined in Chapter 4.

 1. Plan your Essay